-- While budgeting for downtown Lawrence support in 2008, I am recommending that we engage in a discussion later this year on the appropriate funding mechanism for downtown Lawrence support, specifically whether these funds should go to Downtown Lawrence Inc. or another agency or City department function. - Swimming pool fees will be increased in 2008 to enhance the fiscal status of the Recreation Fund versus a mill levy increase or service reduction.
+- While budgeting for downtown Lawrence support in 2008, I am recommending that we engage in a discussion later this year on the appropriate funding mechanism for downtown Lawrence support, specifically whether these funds should go to Downtown Lawrence Inc. or another agency or City department function. - I am recommending an increase in swimming pool fees in 2008 to enhance the fiscal status of the Recreation Fund versus a mill levy increase or service reduction.

-I'm sure I speak for the Commission that a mill levy increase was not adopted lightly, nor without recognition of its impact upon our citizens.
+I do not recommend a mill levy increase lightly, nor without recognition of its impact upon our citizens.
 That we can point to higher mill levies in our community (County and School District), higher mill levies in our past, and higher mill levies in other communities does not reduce the dollar impact on property owners.
-I believe the Commission should continue to engage in a robust discussion on the issue of city and community priorities - what services do we wish to say "no" to?
+I believe the Commission should engage in a robust discussion on the issue of city and community priorities - what services do we wish to say "no" to?

-• Make Significant Progress in Responding to Infrastructure, Facility and Equipment Needs
+Make Significant Progress in Responding to Infrastructure, Facility and Equipment Needs